hotmeshio/samples-javascript/README.md

 <img src="./img/worker_activity_and_transitions.png" alt="HotMesh Canonical Worker type" style="max-width:100%;width:800px;">

->Process orchestration is emergent within HotMesh and occurs naturally as a result of routing messages.
-While the reference implementation targets Redis+TypeScript, any multimodal database (ValKey, DragonFly, etc) can be leveraged.
+>Process orchestration is emergent within HotMesh and occurs naturally as a result of processing stream messages.
+While the reference implementation targets Redis+TypeScript, any language (Rust, Go, Python, Java) and multimodal database (ValKey, DragonFly, etc) can take advantage of the *sequence engine* design pattern.

 ### Control Without a Controller
 HotMesh is designed as a distributed quorum of engines where each member adheres to the principles of CQRS.
 According to CQRS, *consumers* are instructed to read events from assigned topic queues while *producers* write to said queues.
 This division of labor is essential to the smooth running of the system.
 HotMesh leverages this principle to drive the perpetual behavior of engines and workers (along with other advantages described [here](https://github.com/hotmeshio/sdk-typescript/blob/main/docs/distributed_orchestration.md)).